NoNameAA/Movie_analysis/README.md

              import numpy as np
              from scipy import stats
              import matplotlib.pyplot as plt
+             import seaborn
              from statsmodels.stats.multicomp import pairwise_tukeyhsd
     Expected: Do statistic test (anova and post hoc Tukey test) for multiple values.
 Discuss if these values audience reviews, critic reviews, audience_percent and critic_percent can be concluded to have different means.
-    Output: results of statistic test, a table, and a plot
+    Output: results of statistic test, a table, one histogram and a spiffy plot

 4. movie_predict.py (There is a jupyter notebook for demo this code due to too many figures and tables)